 If you are planning on driving into Salem, we recommend leaving the car parked for most of your visit.
 As such a walkable city, it will be easier to leave the car parked and walk or take the Salem Trolley to your destinations throughout your trip.
 Directions to Salem and parking locations and costs are available here.
 Note that parking costs typically increase during weekends in October.
 Find complete information about visiting Salem in October on hauntedhappenings.org.

 Getting Around Salem

 The Salem Skipper is the newest way to get around Salem!
 As our local rideshare service, the Salem Skipper can take you anywhere within Salem for just $2/ride (or $1 for senior citizens, middle and high school students, and people with disabilities).

 To take the skipper, download the mobile app for iOS or Android, or call (844) 983-1842.
 You’ll be matched with a nearby driver and other passengers going a similar route to your destination.
 Learn more at salemskipper.com.

 Once in Salem, you’ll be pleased to find that most everything you’d want to do is within walking distance.
-Many Salem attractions are located within about a 20-minute walk from each other at their farthest points.
+Downtown is about a mile wide, and any Salem attractions are located within about a 20-minute walk from each other at their farthest points.
 You can view a map of downtown Salem here or in the Salem Visitor Guide.

 The Salem Trolley runs daily from April 1 to November 1 from 10:00 am-5:00 pm (last full tour beginning at 4:00 pm).
 You can stay on the trolley for an informative hour-long tour about Salem’s past and present, or you can use your ticket to hop on and off throughout the day to get around town.
 If you take the Salem Ferry into town consider purchasing the combination ticket that includes the Salem Trolley!